argoproj-labs/hera/GOVERNANCE.md

 #### Privileges

 Maintainers will have the following permissions:
-- Ability to update permissions on the Hera Github repository
+- ["Maintain" permissions](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization#permissions-for-each-role) on the Hera Github repository
 - Ability to merge PRs to protected branches
 - Cutting releases (PyPI publish will still require approval from a TOC member)